GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 - Create new folders and sub folders for new areas of work
 - Pre-fix folder names with numbers so the files can be ordered by the steps in your workflow, eg; 01, 02 etc always use zero first to avoid later confusion.

-Good practice is to document your folder structure for future reference to a "README" file saved in each folder set.
-This file will explain the folder systems and the basic contents of the folders.
+like your file naming systems, it is best practice is to document your folder naming structures for future reference into a "README" file saved in each folder set.
+This file will explain the folder systems in use and outline the basic contents of the folders.

 {% include figure.html img="2022-06-Folder_Structure.jpg" alt="Image showing folder structure with README file and number to force folder order to workflow steps" caption="Folder structure with README file and number to force folder order to workflow steps" width="100%" %}